ghindirestraits/chaotic_systems_lqr_control/README.md

-# chaotic_systems_lqr_control
+# LQR Control for Chaotic Systems
 This repo is intended to hold the scripts I've developed for my final paper as a undergrad student in Control and Automaition Engineering.

-In these folders you'll find source code for five different chaotic systems.
+In these folders you'll find source code for five different chaotic systems:

+- Aizawa system
+- Arneodo system
+- Lorenz system
+- Rössler system
+- Thomas system

 So, clone the repo and have fun!